About

 Isabella Etna

-Founder and Co-Editor-in-Chief
+Founder and Senior editor

 Editor